 Things seem to be getting busier these days.
 Faster, even.
-It feels as though there is no escape from being constantly "switched on", even if we manage to leave the country for a break in the sun.
+It feels as though there is no escape.
+That we're always "switched on", even when we're on holiday.

 The world expects an instant response, or at least, it can appear that way when we work for ourselves.